 Using copper pipes in conjunction with water has been around for thousands of years.
-In the 1940s copper was recognised as the most used material for plumbing in the developed world.
-However, like many materials used for construction, copper pipes, are not untouchable to the elements.
-In time they can grow weak and become damaged by various issues such as frost, falling objects and erosion among other things.
+In the 1940s, copper was recognised as the most used material for plumbing in the developed world.
+However, like many materials used for construction, copper pipes are not untouchable to the elements.
+In time, they can grow weak, damaged by various issues such as frost, falling objects and erosion, among others.
 This can result in leaks.

 With what we have just covered in mind, we have taken the time to highlight some of the different causes of leaking copper pipes and how to repair them with some simple pointers.